Petey Greene: Death

 Greene was diagnosed with liver cancer in 1982.
 As a result of his failing health, his career as a radio and television personality ended.
 Greene died on January 10, 1984, thirteen days before his 53rd birthday.
 He was survived by his wife, Judy C. Greene, and their four children: Ralph Waldo III (affectionately known to family as Pine), Petra, Renee, and Melanie.
 Approximately 10,000 mourners lined up outside Union Wesley AME Zion Church to pay their last respects.

 Legacy

 Greene's autobiography, Laugh If You Like, Ain't a Damn Thing Funny, was published in 2003.
 The book is a result of conversations recorded between Greene and author Lurma Rackley.

 Greene was portrayed by Don Cheadle in the 2007 film Talk to Me, which was inspired by his life and career.

-Greene was also profiled in a 2009 episode of the PBS series Independent Lens entitled "Adjust Your Colour: The Truth of Petey Greene".
+Greene was also profiled in a 2009 episode of the PBS series Independent Lens entitled "Adjust Your Color: The Truth of Petey Greene".